hocus-dev/hocus/rfd/0001-block-registry.md

 1. Layered storage - Supports layers which can be overlayed on top of each other (rules out raw files)
 1. Dozens of layers can be combined together without performance degradation (rules out qcow2 due to performance issues with too many backing files)
 1. Allows to keep its data in sparse files, no need to reformat or dedicate a disk for it (rules out SPDK blobfs/mayastor/ceph/etc...)
-1. The resulting storage needs to natively support Docker on top of it after passing it to an VM (rules out overlayfs over virtio-fs)
+1. The resulting storage needs to natively support Docker on top of it after passing it to a VM (rules out overlayfs over virtio-fs)
 1. It should both support providing storage for a VM and a Container

 ### OverlayBD storage